heejipark/Research-PPG2ABP-using-GAN/README.md

         # Else, remove
         ###########################################
     </pre>
-4. Statistics
-   - The number of the valid cases is 129590.
-   - Maximum value of PPG is 97.1967
-   - Minimum value of PPG is 0.0309719
-   - Maximum value of ABP is 249.904
-   - Minimum value of ABP is 20.814
 5. Here is one of the examples.
     ![segment](./img/code/before_savgol_win_20sec.png)
 6. In order to remove noise and make the wave smooth, I adopted the [Savitzky–Golay filter](https://en.wikipedia.org/wiki/Savitzky%E2%80%93Golay_filter).
 I applied the Golay filter into the above data.
 Compared to the waveform above(5), the waveform below is definitely much smoother.
     ![segment](./img/code/after_savgol_win_20sec.png) <br>
 Also, here are the examples using the Golay filter with multiple window sizes [15, 21, 27, 31] <br/>
     ![segment](./img/code/4color_savgol_win.png)
-7. Therefore, each PPG and ABP dataset consists of a shape (129590, 2000).
 <br>

 ##### Alternate Filtering
-3. I've tried to remove the noise in another way, adding addition validation condition.  which do not need to apply
+3. I've tried to remove the noise in another way, adding addition validation condition.
     <pre>
         ###########################################
         # Check the validity of the segemnt